Variational Quantum Algorithms: Introduction

 \section{Introduction}

-The field of quantum computing owes its inception to the realization that the classical simulation of quantum systems is a difficult task~\cite{feynman1982simulating}.
-The computational resources needed to simulate a generic quantum system grow exponentially with the system size, making the problem quickly intractable even with state-of-the-art algorithms and supercomputers.
-Exponential scaling acts as a roadblock to applications such as pharmaceutical design based on first principles, discovering new high-temperature superconductors, and simulating high-energy particle collisions.

-In the quantum computing field a string of promising theoretical results have motivated the immense, decades-long challenge of realising effective physical hardware.
-Shor's quantum algorithm was proposed to factor numbers with exponential speedup over classical methods~\cite{shor1994algorithms}, dynamical quantum simulation algorithms were developed~\cite{lloyd1996universal}, and quantum algorithms for solving linear systems of equations were identified~\cite{harrow2009quantum}.
-The focus was on the asymptotic scaling of quantum algorithms, with the typical assumption that a large-scale fault-tolerant quantum computer would someday be available.
-Scaling pre-factors, qubit requirements, and quantum circuit depth were not a significant concern in this paradigm.
+Quantum computing holds promise for a number of applications that have motivated the decades-long quest to build the necessary physical hardware.
+For example, with an exponential speedup over classical methods, quantum algorithms could factor numbers~\cite{shor1994algorithms}, simulate quantum systems ~\cite{lloyd1996universal}, or solve linear systems of equations~\cite{harrow2009quantum}.

-In 2016, users were provided access to the first cloud-based quantum computer~\cite{IBM}.
-Noise and qubit limitations prevented serious implementations of the aforementioned quantum algorithms~\cite{coles2018quantum}.
-But excitement grew as to what could be done with these new devices, which have been called Noisy Intermediate-Scale Quantum (NISQ) computers~\cite{preskill2018quantum}.
-Current state-of-the-art device size ranges from 50 to 100 qubits.
-This size actually allows one to achieve quantum supremacy, outperforming the best classical supercomputer, for certain contrived mathematical tasks~\cite{arute2019quantum,zhong2020quantum}.
+In 2016, access to the first cloud-based quantum computer~\cite{IBM} became available, but noise and qubit limitations prevented serious implementations of the aforementioned quantum algorithms~\cite{coles2018quantum}.
+However, excitement grew as to what could be done with these new devices, which have been called Noisy Intermediate-Scale Quantum (NISQ) computers~\cite{preskill2018quantum}.
+Current state-of-the-art device size ranges from 50 to 100 qubits which allows one to achieve `quantum supremacy': outperforming the best classical supercomputer, for certain contrived mathematical tasks~\cite{arute2019quantum,zhong2020quantum}.

 Nevertheless, the true promise of quantum computers, speedup for practical applications, which is often called quantum advantage, has yet to be realized.
 Moreover, the availability of fault-tolerant quantum computers appears to still be many years, or even decades, away.
-The key technological question is therefore how to make the best use of today's NISQ devices to achieve quantum advantage.
-Any such strategy must account for: (1) Limited numbers of qubits, (2) Limited connectivity of qubits, and (3) Coherent and incoherent errors that limit quantum circuit depth.
+The key technological question is therefore how to make best use of today's NISQ devices to achieve quantum advantage.
+Any such strategy must account for: limited numbers of qubits, limited connectivity of the qubits, and coherent and incoherent errors that limit quantum circuit depth.